arp242/arp242.net/_posts/2019-03-13-signing-emails.markdown

 like browsers do with some certificates.
 Or publish the keys on a DNS record.
-Even just publishing them on your website (or, if you're a bank, in local branches etc.) so people can manually add them to their keyrings is a lot better than *not signinga anything at all*!
+Even just publishing them on your website (or, if you're a bank, in local branches etc.) so people can manually add them to their keyrings is a lot better than *not signing anything at all*!

 Is it perfect?
 No. I understand stuff like key exchange is hard.
 Is it better?
 Hell yes.
 Would probably have avoided Podesta and the entire Democratic Party a